IdeasClinicUWaterloo/W25_HealthTech_Innovation_Challenge_Guides/Volunteer_Page/GUIDE.md

 <h3 id=h1.4>How They Work Together</h3>

-here is a logic flow of how these three components interact:
+Here is a logic flow of how these three components interact:

 1. **User Interaction at Front End:** A user interacts with a form on the website to create an account.
 2. **Request to the Back End:** The front end sends this information (e.g., username and password) to the back end through an HTTP request.